zorael/kameloso/README.md

 ## Further help

 For more information and help see [the wiki](https://github.com/zorael/kameloso/wiki), or [file an issue](https://github.com/zorael/kameloso/issues/new).
+There is also a [`#kameloso`](irc://irc.freenode.net/kameloso) channel on freenode if you still have questions.

 # Known issues